devtoguk/milestone-3-THINGS-TO-DO/README.md

 The google fonts chosen were 'Raleway' and 'Oswald' which I think match the layout and style of the app.

+##Code File Structure
+I have attempted to break down the file structure to ensure each .py file serves a purpose.
+I did whoever run into some cyclic import issues, so it is not quite as modular as I wanted it to be but further learning will I'm sure help with this.

+- app.py - contains the app config and all the routes for dealing with users, activities, error-handlers, etc
+- models.py - contains the Classes and functions for dealing with MongoDB for Users and Activities.
+- consts.py - contains two list variables with will very rarely change.
+- forms.py - contains the Flask-wtf form definitions for the Activity Form.
+- functions.py - contains functions for dealing with the S3 Bucket plus an ObjectId checker.
+- image.py - contains the function for dealing with image resizing.

 ## Technologies Used
 - HTML
 - CSS